buonzz/cli-workspace/README.md

 this will fetch the image, run the container, and log you inside the container -- now all the tools is available in front of you by just executing that simple command

-### You can use the container to without logging in inside.
+### You can use the container without logging in.

-the following will mount your current working directory ($(pwd)) to a path inside the container (/var/www), so that and then execute the commands passed in bash command.
+the following commands  will mount your current working directory ($(pwd)) to a path inside the container (/var/www), then executes the commands passed in bash command.
 The effect is, the bash commands is being executed as if you are executing it in your host machine.

 **Fetch composer dependencies**